ariesmcrae/MyMemories/README.md

 MyMemories
 ==========

-An app similar to Evernote
+An Android app similar to Evernote.